 "MindJet is awesome.
 We have tons of people participating and we've gotten some really great ideas.
 We are going to move to BrightIdea in the future because they have a mobile app." - senior project manager at a global manufacturing company

-“We are using IBM Connections.
-We’ve had incredible success by having structured events that you have people sign up for and then brainstorm a specific problem during the event.
-We have leadership and front line people sharing ideas and adding to others’ ideas.
+"We are using IBM Connections.
+We've had incredible success by having structured events that you have people sign up for and then brainstorm a specific problem during the event.
+We have leadership and front line people sharing ideas and adding to other people's ideas.
 We are implementing dozens of ideas that have come to light.
-The ideas range from simple to complicated, and the company is putting the resources towards implementing them because they are viable ideas.” – senior project manager at a global transportation company
+The ideas range from simple to complicated, and the company is putting the resources towards implementing them because they are viable ideas." - senior project manager at a global transportation company

 "IdeaString has resulted in ideas that have made our company millions of dollars.
 We use it to connect our leadership across the country to develop solutions to our customers' problems and to create new products.
 The important thing to know is you've got to have timed events to get people actively engaged.
 If you expect people to log on day to day, that's not realistic.
 That's for any collaboration technology." - senior project manager at a global manufacturing company